jetsaguirel/simple-blog/README.md

 npm test       # Run tests (to be implemented)
 ```

-## Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## License

-This project is licensed under the ISC License.
+This project is licensed under the MIT License.